How to Easily List WordPress Custom Post Types in a Searchable Table

 Case study: How Nova Group list custom post types with Posts Table Pro

 Nova Group used Posts Table Pro to make their portfolio project listings accessible and navigable for potential clients.
-The plugin saves them time by automatically listing the ‘Projects’ custom post type in a readable, searchable format:
+The WordPress plugin saves them time by automatically listing the ‘Projects’ custom post type in a readable, searchable format:

 How to easily list WordPress custom post types in a searchable table (in 3 steps)

-Another of our customers said it best:
+Another of our customers said it best in their:

 I chose the plugin because I couldn’t find any other plugins on the market that would display a custom post in a table.